Embedded Database FAQs

 McObject also offers Perst Lite: A Java ME database.

 How can I evaluate eXtremeDB?

 The eXtremeDB runtime is platform-independent, so you don’t need the actual hardware platform to evaluate eXtremeDB features and its use, or to build test benchmarks or a prototype for the eventual application.
 Download one of the eXtremeDB evaluation packages.
 Evaluation packages are currently available for 32-bit and 64-bit Windows, QNX, Linux, VxWorks, INTEGRITY RTOS, HP-UX, and Solaris.
 These packages include complete documentation, the eXtremeDB runtime, the schema compiler, and plenty of samples that illustrate various features and programming techniques.
-Evaluation packages for other eXtremeDB Editions (e.g. High Availability, Cluster, etc.) are available upon request – please e-mail us.
+Evaluation packages for other eXtremeDB modules (e.g. High Availability, Cluster, etc.) are available upon request – please email us.